aws-samples/aws-iot-iridium-satellite/sbd-getting-started/README.md

 ### Iridium partner or customer

 If you are not already an Iridium partner or customer, navigate to [Iridium](http://www.iridium.com) to learn more.
 Existing Iridium customers that are not direct Iridium Value-Added Retailers (VARs) should inquire with their service provider if Iridium CloudConnect is available.
 Iridium maintains a list of approved Iridium CloudConnect service providers.
-For more information, see [Who's My Service Provider?](https://www.iridium.com/who-is-my-sp/)
+For more information, see [Who's My Service Provider?](https://www.iridium.com/who-is-my-sp/) on Iridium's website.

 ## Deployment steps

-1. Sign in to your AWS account, open the AWS CloudFormation console and load the template.
+1. Sign in to your AWS account, open the AWS CloudFormation console and load the template located under the `template` folder of this guide.

 2. Choose the correct AWS Region, and then choose **Next**.